 School Enterprise Challenge

-Plan and set up a profitable business in your school with our free resources and support programme.
+Schools can plan and set up a profitable business with our free resources and support programme.

 Your donation makes a difference